 You can make notes and plan on the question paper (We highly recommend this).
-You are not given extra paper for planning.

 We recommend quickly reading task 2 first to know what the question is, but starting task 1 first.
 If you do this, your brain will begin to think of ideas for task 2 while completing task 1.
 Writing task 2 is worth more marks but, in our experience, most students score lower in task 1 so it is important to spend 20-25 minutes on task 1.

 You should write more than 150 words for task 1.
 There is no limit to how long your answer can be.
 You can put up your hand and the supervisor will give you more paper.

 You don’t need to write a conclusion, but you should write an overview (at the beginning or end of your answer).
 How to write an overview is covered in this course.

 The main types of graphic for task 1 are: table, line graph, bar graph, stacked bar graph, pie chart, process diagram, and map.
 You can also have a combination of two of these together.
 All graphic types are covered in this course.

 Task 2 is worth double your task 1 score.
 However, most students get a lower score in task 1 and see greater improvements in their writing score by focusing on task 1.